ultrasuperpingu/DomoticzLYWSD03MMC/README.md

 # DomoticzLYWSD03MMC
 Xiaomi Mijia Humidity and Temperature (LYWSD03MMC) plugin for Domoticz.

-This plugin is flawed (look at the issues to know more about it).
-I don't recommend to use it.
+This plugin IS FLAWED (look at the issues to know more about it).
+I DON'T RECOMMAND TO USE IT.

 *Read this in french: [Français](README.fr.md)*
 ## Installation